Jimmy McGrory: Early life

-McGrory was born at Millburn Street, Garngad, Glasgow.
+McGrory was born at Millburn Street in the Garngad neighbourhood of Glasgow.
 He was the son of Henry McGrory and Catherine Coll, both of whom were Irish Catholic immigrants from Ulster.
-Henry and Catherine had been married at Saint Baithin's Church (known locally as 'the Chapel') in St. Johnston, a village in The Laggan district in the east of County Donegal, before emigrating to Scotland.
-Catherine was from the townland of Cavanacaw and Henry was from the townland of Tullyowen, both in St. Johnston, County Donegal.
-Jimmy's elder brother was born in St. Johnston before the family left for Glasgow.
+Henry and Catherine had been married at Saint Baithin's Church (known locally as 'the Chapel') in St Johnston, a village in The Laggan district in the east of County Donegal, before emigrating to Scotland.
+Catherine was from the townland of Cavanacaw and Henry was from the townland of Tullyowen, both in St Johnston, where Jimmy's elder brother was born before the family left Ireland.
 They lived in Glasgow's East End on his father's wages as a gasworks labourer.

 Playing career

 St Roch's

 McGrory began playing for St Roch's Juniors aged 16, earning £2 a week.
 In his first season of 1921–22, he helped the side win a Double.
-St Roch's won the Scottish Junior Football League and the Scottish Junior Cup, where he scored the equalizer in a 2–1 win over Kilwinning Rangers.
+St Roch's won the Scottish Junior Football League and the Scottish Junior Cup, where he scored the equaliser in a 2–1 win over Kilwinning Rangers.
 In 2013, St Roch's renamed their ground in honour of McGrory, changing it from Provanmill Park to The James McGrory Park.